manigandancodes/100-days-of-code/log.md

 ### Day 59: January 1, 2020
 **Today's Progress**: Started learning Typescript.
 So, yesterday I got into backend development, so make things even cooler I started learning Typescript and converted my upcoming portfolio code to Typescript as well, I love type checking in my code and vscode shines with lots of features.
 I'm going to use TS in all my future projects.

+### Day 60: January 2, 2020
+I continued learning Typescript and Nodejs, also I used TS with nextjs and many more libraries it was fun, then I realized I have no project ideas😞, so I'm going to search for some inspirations.
+Any suggestions are appreciated!
+#webdevelopment #coding